tab1-web/faq/docs/eternal/classes.md

 Below you'll find detailed descriptions of all major meta classes, categorized by role.
 Each class includes key traits to help guide your choice based on playstyle and leveling experience.

+Other classes that I haven't mentioned are not here because I think they have niche uses or I wouldn't recommend them to a new player.

 <hr class="role-divider">

 <div class="meta-classes-section" markdown>